brainhubeu/react-carousel/docs/migrationGuide.md

 ## Migration guide
-In the carousel v2 in order to make carousel more maintainable many props has been replaced with the plugins.
-In the following section you can find out hot to migrate the carousel v1 props into plugins.
+In the carousel v2 in order to make carousel more maintainable, many props have been replaced with the plugins.
+In the following section, you can find out how to migrate the carousel v1 props into plugins.

 ### slidesPerPage